 Being able to pay the entire subscription fee at the time of purchase and receive the subscribed product / service regularly (monthly, quarterly, etc) - is a very common payment method in the online and offline world.
 Why should the most popular WooCommerce Subscriptions plugin fall short of an obvious option?

-So, we thought, let’s start with the annual upfront payment option.
+So, we thought, let’s offer an upfront payment option to WooCommerce users.
 The WooCommerce Prepaid Subscriptions extension does exactly that.
 Let’s dive a little deeper into it…

 What are the drawbacks of not having an upfront payment facility?

 Oh, there are many.
 Let’s address them one by one.

 You spend money on the premium WooCommerce Subscriptions official extension only to find out there is no option for prepaid subscriptions.
 Disappointing, isn’t it?
 It comes as a surprise but let’s accept the reality - the option is not there.
 The workaround mentioned in the WooCommerce documentation is not very feasible.
 Because…

 Signup fee is not a pleasant workaround

 The tweak suggested by WooCommerce is to charge a sign-up fee and set the recurring subscription price as $0.
 While it may be logically correct, there are downsides to the method.
 Here are some drawbacks listed by WooCommerce: